ZuanAce/Wargames.MY-CTF-2024/Reverse/Sudoku/Solution.md

 ## Approach
 Unzip sudoku.zip reveals to file namely `out.enc` and `sudoku`.

+`out.enc`:
+`z v7o1 an7570 9d.tl3 7.4b 7n2pws .qodx v7oc ye68u m.7r, t728{09er1bzbs9sx5sosu7719besr39zscbx}`

 Running the `file` command on sudoku does not give much information.
 I tried opening the file using [Decompiler Explorer](https://dogbolt.org/) and it shows `error: file to large`.

 Then, I used the `strings` command, and i found something at the end: `pydata`, seems like the program is definitely compiled using python